 Byron Nelson Classic

-Established in 1944, the Byron Nelson Classic will move to TPC Craig Ranch course in McKinney for the 2021 event.
+Established in 1944, the Byron Nelson Classic will move to the TPC Craig Ranch course in McKinney for the 2021 event.
 The event is sponsored by AT&T and includes a prize fund of $7.9 million.
 Since its cancellation in 2020 due to COVID-19, Kang Sung-hoon remains the defending champion.

 Colonial National Invitational